djangulo/contratista_be/README.md

  - `--default-pagination`
     - Default pagination class for `DEFAULT_PAGINATION_CLASS` in `settings.py`
     - options: `page`, `limitoffset`, `cursor`
-    - Defaults to `none`.

  - `--page-size`
-    - Integer to set page size, ignored if `--default-pagination` is none.
+    - Integer to set page size, ignored if `--default-pagination` is not set.
     - If `--default-pagination` is provided, defaults to 20.

  - `--default-throttling`